Electronic Media Certificate

-May be completed in one year.
-Ideal for those not seeking a full degree but who wish to gain new career skills in video, multimedia, digital imaging, digital sound, multimedia design, animation and computer applications for media.
+Ideal for those not seeking a full degree, but who wish to gain new career skills in video, multimedia, digital imaging, digital sound, multimedia design, animation and computer applications for media.
+This program may be completed in one year.

 Students will develop a portfolio of their work while gaining skills that will help them in further study or to pursue a career in:

 - Graphic Design

 - Digital Imaging

 Explore your education and career options at HCC's Advising, Career and Transfer Center.

 25 program requirements

 A foundations course in art and design.
 The basic elements and principles of two-dimensional composition will be explored through the manipulation and organization of black, white, and gray media.
 Students will learn to think and communicate visually.
 Two 2 1/2 studios per week

 Introduces the technical and aesthetic craft for making a photograph through outdoor-indoor practices and hand processing and printing methods that lead to professional quality work.
 Prerequisite: None.
 Adjustable digital or adjustable film camera required.